Chilly McIntosh: Move to Indian Territory

 The Lower Creeks, who became known as the McIntosh faction, began negotiating with the Federal government for their removal to Indian Territory.
 Beginning in February, 1828, Chilly led the first contingent of Lower Creeks to their new homeland.
 They stopped near the mouth of the Verdigris River, where they began building their towns.
 Additional contingents, urged on by Roley McIntosh, soon followed.

 It is unclear when Chilly returned to the Creek Nation from his self-imposed exile.
 He and Roley both signed a petition to President Andrew Jackson dated October 19, 1831.
 The memorial urged Jackson to appoint a commission to adjudicate the disputes between the Creeks and Comanches.
 It even suggested that Auguste Pierre Chouteau be named one of the commissioners.
 Chilly attended an intertribal council meeting at Talequah in 1843, where Chief Roley McIntosh addressed the group of some three thousand warriors from eighteen tribes.
 The result was a peace treaty, which Chilly signed as a representative of the Creeks.

 Roley McIntosh became chief of the Lower Creeks after the death of his half-brother.
 However, Chilly remained an influential leader within the tribe.
 He signed a treaty at Fort Gibson on November 11, 1838, which adjusted the payments the Federal Government would make to reimburse the monetary losses of the Creeks during their removal.
 He and his half-brother, D. N. McIntosh both signed a treaty on August 6, 1856, defining specific lands that had been allotted to the Creeks that would be turned over to the Seminole Nation.

 During the time between the removal and the Civil War, Chilly became a Baptist minister.

 American Civil War service

 In 1861, both Chilly and his younger brother, D.N.
 McIntosh, signed the treaty that formally allied the Creek Nation with the Confederate States of America.
 Despite his age and relative lack of prior military experience, Chilly entered the Confederate Army with the rank of lieutenant colonel, commanding the First Battalion of Creek Cavalry.
 In 1862, he was promoted to full colonel as the unit was reorganized into the Second Regiment of Creek Mounted Volunteers.
 He and his troops fought in several battles in the Indian Territory, such as Round Mountain, Pea Ridge, Fort Wayne, and Honey Springs.

 Post-war life

-Chilly died October 5, 1875 at his home in Fame, Indian Territory.
-He was buried in the McIntosh Cemetery at Eufaula, Oklahoma.
-His son, William F. McIntosh (1824–1898), survived him.
+Chilly died October 5, 1875, at his home in Fame, Indian Territory.